kaizhu256/node-utility2/README.md

   on itself with coverage for both the browser and server

   instruction to programmatically test browser and server with coverage
-  1. create a clean app directory (e.g /tmp/app)
-  2. inside app directory, save this script as example.js
+  1. save this script as example.js
-  3. inside app directory, run the shell command:
+  2. run the shell command:
      $ npm install phantomjs-lite utility2 &&\
        node_modules/.bin/utility2 shRun shNpmTest example.js

   instruction to interactively test server on port 8080 without coverage
   1. save this script as example.js
-  2. run shell command:
+  2. run the shell command:
      $ npm install utility2 && npm_config_server_port=8080 node example.js
   3. interactively test server on http://localhost:8080
 */